 1050 Wishard Blvd.

-In an effort to reduce this time commitment and burden for researchers to connect to community partners.
-Dr. Bigatti started with other collaborators on campus the Latinx Community University Research Coalition of Indiana.
+To expand research to underserved populations, Dr. Bigatti co-founded the Latinx Community University Research Coalition of Indiana.
 The mission of the coalition is to connect university researchers with community organizations to address equity and well-being for Latinos across the state of Indiana, through community-engaged research efforts.
-The conference was featured in the local Spanish Media (https://www.youtube.com/watch?v=HocqWqoIIRs).

 Dr. Bigatti's ongoing projects focus on breast cancer in Black women, including exploring their experiences during treatment and developing interventions to improve these, especially with cancer care providers.
 This research follows a community-based participatory research framework, and addresses health disparities.
 Black women are more likely to die from breast cancer than all other groups, a disparity that in Indiana translates into a 42% higher likelihood of mortality.
 Dr. Bigatti partners with Pink-4-Ever Ending Disparities in research efforts to address this disparity.

 For the past 9 years, she has co-directed Your Life, Your Story.Latino Youth Summit, an arts-based, resilience-building, identity development summer program for Latino youth.
 In Indiana, Latino youth fare the worst in terms of depression and suicide.
 This work is in collaboration with the School of Education and the Latino Health Organization, a community serving non-profit and the Indiana Minority Health Coalition.